 The sooner clear property rights are allocated to water users, with the ability to trade them without unnecessary regulatory intervention, the better.
-Current first-in-first served practices - where rights are uncertain - hinder and undervalue business investment decisions.
+Current first-in-first served practices, where rights are uncertain, both undervalue and act to hinder business investment decisions.
 Hopefully the Government's appointed technical advisory group (TAG) will make sense of what has, for a long time, been the politically fraught football of water allocation and use.